 Multicultural Programs supports student chapters of the American Indian Science and Engineering Society (AISES) and the Society of Hispanic Professional Engineers (SHPE), as well as administer the Louis M. Stokes Alliance for Minority Participation.
-Multicultural Programs works to provide academic and financial support as well as providing information aboutopportunities within and outside the institution.
+Multicultural Programs works to provide academic and financial support as well as providing information about opportunities within and outside the institution.
 Multicultural Programs is in the Student Affairs Office on the second floor of the Joseph A. Fidel Center room 262.
-Contact Michael Voegerlat:
+Contact Michael Voegerl at: michael.voegerl@nmt.edu